-I Iove myself a good evening pamper session.
+I Iove myself a good evening pamper session (See I do like things that aren’t travel insurance).
 I’ll find any excuse to pour a glass of wine, run a nice hot bath and put on a face mask.
 But in Korea, many people take their Sunday evening pamper session to a whole new level.

 There are many different skincare and beauty regimes that Korean people believe will keep their skin looking young and flawless.
 Some a lot weirder than others.
 Here are some of my personal favourites.